 Age limits: 50km 20yr and older , 25km 17yr and older, 8km ( and relay) 15yr and older.

-Enter via the LRC TeamApp page here: Enter via TeamApp
+Enter ( entries will close at 23:59:59 on Sunday 28th November) via the LRC TeamApp page here: Enter via TeamApp

 To comply with Government and Scottish Athletics guidelines the event is pre entry only.
 Before the Start and after the Finish current Physical Distancing guidelines apply.
 You are advised to keep 1m away from others.
 During the run Scottish Athletics guidelines apply to participants however as the run route is along public footpaths also open to the public it is vital that runners respect the personal space of members of the public.
 The event will follow these guidelines and any subsequent updates: SAL XC Covid Guidelines